 Why do you call it Little Jerusalem?
 I’ve always heard it called New Jerusalem/Castle City/Logan County Badlands etc.

 This collection of chalk outcroppings has had many names.
 In the late 19th century, it was said to resemble the ruins of many castles, thus “Castle City.”
 Some say that it got the name “Little Jerusalem” or “New Jerusalem” because from a distance it looks like the ancient walled city of Jerusalem.
 At the time the Conservancy acquired the property, most modern-day locals and geologists knew it by the name of Little Jerusalem.
 Whatever the moniker, Little Jerusalem shouldn’t be confused with the Little Pyramids, Castle Rock or Monument Rocks which are equally distinctive Niobrara Chalk formations but which cover smaller areas of land.
 Please be respectful of these other landmarks that are also located on privately property and not owned or managed by the Conservancy.

 When will Little Jerusalem be open to the public?

 We do not yet have a timeline for when Little Jerusalem will be open to the public.
-Limited access will likely become available some time in 2018, but we will take as much time as necessary to plan and develop infrastructure that will keep people safe and protect the natural features of this place.
+We will take as much time as necessary to plan and develop infrastructure that will keep people safe and protect the natural features of this place.

 Learn more about the public access plans.